 In most cases, existing information is too general to meet the objectives of the study.
-Additional information needed includes specific and current localities of each of the species and their habitats in relation to Project facilities; and sufficient information on normal Project O&M activities that might affect populations.
+Additional information needed includes specific and current localities of FYLF and its habitat in relation to Project facilities; and sufficient information on normal Project O&M activities that might affect populations.